 A lot has changed since then, the head table is gone, the dancers no longer wear all the additional costume pieces, and the venue has changed, but the magic of the event remains the same.
 It is a special night as the Illinois Saint Andrew Society members and friends gather to celebrate the Anniversary Dinner “Feast of the Haggis”.

-The “Feast” took place this year at the Palmer House, a hotel with much the same grandeur as the Chicago Hilton & Towers.
+In 2014, the “Feast” took place at the Palmer House, a hotel with much the same grandeur as the Chicago Hilton & Towers.
 Our changing rooms were “stalls” located just outside of the ballroom.
 Sarah, Annika and Kristen performed “Sizzle” with Bangers and Mash as the ending to the cocktail reception, the room dividers were parted and the dancers were in place ready to start the fling with piper, Scott McCawley.
 The drummers led the guests into the ballroom and once they were out of range, Scott began the Fling.
 Four of the dancers performed from the balcony, while the rest formed two lines on the dance floor!
 The guests then took their seats and the evening began.

 After dinner, as I was walking down the hallway, I ran into some very familiar faces that were not guests at the dinner, but yet somehow belonged there.
 These were three sisters that I danced with as a child.
 Diane and her husband, Bob, opened up their basement to me many years ago to start a Saturday morning dance class in Wheaton.
 Her younger sisters were in visiting from California and one had been attending a conference at the Chicago Hilton.
 They had just come from the Hilton, where they had taken photos of the grand staircase, rode the elevators up and down, and stood in the Grand Ballroom, with many of the same recollections that I mentioned in the first paragraph that was written before the event took place.
 Bob had been aware that the Feast was taking place and suggested that the group take a walk over.
 It was a coincidence that they didn’t even have to go looking for me, I was the first person they saw!
 I can’t even begin to tell you on how many levels I have stayed connected to this family over the years as many of the cousins danced and I taught many of their children.
 You just never know where connections will arise…..it is truly a small world.